Police footage shows arrest of Muskogee man charged with killing 5 children, brother

 After Pridgeon says there were eight children in the residence, he asked, "Can you all please take me serious right now?"

 "Please, I know this will sound and weird and stuff, but please: Watch over y'all kids, man," Pridgeon said to the officer.
-"Real shit, the government is f---ing us up, man, straight up."
 He later is heard telling the same officer to "Look up meditation, seven chakras, real s---."

-Mosley also claimed there was insufficient evidence to support the charges that Pridgeon killed the children, though she acknowledged it was possible to infer Pridgeon shot Lee.
-However, she claimed Lee could have had involvement in the incident.
+Mosley claimed there was insufficient evidence to support the charges that Pridgeon killed the children, though she acknowledged it was possible to infer that Pridgeon shot Lee.
+However, she claimed that Lee could have had involvement in the children's deaths.

-But Muskogee County District Attorney Orvil Loge pointed to, among other issues, Pridgeon being the only adult in the residence who was not injured.
+But Muskogee County District Attorney Orvil Loge pointed to, among other issues, Pridgeon's being the only adult in the residence who was not injured.

-After relaying the address, he is heard saying "They need to come up here to this house."

-"When I was on the phone with the subject, her voice was real faint," the officer states.
-The videos provided end before the interior of the home is shown, and they do not show Pridgeon being transported to jail.

 Pridgeon is due back in court Sept.
 2 for trial court arraignment before District Judge Tim King.
-Muskogee County First Assistant District Attorney Larry Edwards said Wednesday afternoon that prosecutors are evaluating the case to determine whether they will ask a jury to consider the death penalty.
+Muskogee County First Assistant District Attorney Larry Edwards said Wednesday that prosecutors are evaluating whether to seek the death penalty.